 As we pulled into the driveway and the front porch, we were greeted very pleasantly, first by the valet as he held the door wide open, then the bell boy who quickly went on to unload our luggage and later by the doorman who whisked us into a massive hall with double height Khatamband ceiling and dark wooden panels - all in a blink of an eye.
 This would by far be the warmest and most genuine welcome till date.
 As we indulged in Kahwa at Chaikash waiting to be checked in, my mother and I observed the interiors of the warmly lit hall; The beautiful jharoka, papier-mâché lanterns and traditional carpets - the decor was rich in local heritage.
 We were then escorted to our room that was adorned with Kashmiri silk and such intricate detail that every piece of furniture, carpet or tapestry exuded skilful craftsmanship.
 A definite treat for the interiors fanatics that mum and I are.

-Two flutes of Chandon down and light headed already, I viewed the pine trees and Affarwat peak from afar as my weekend came to an end.
+Two flutes of Chandon down and light headed already, I viewed the pine trees and Affarwat peak from afar as my weekend slowly drew to an end.
+The mountains and the snow during the golden hour was a sight to behold.
 It was at this moment that I realised that nature truly is an art of god.
 I also realised the value of kindness.
 Because as I boarded Air India early next morning, etched in my memory was this beautiful property on the Pir Panjal Range.
 And etched in my memory were it’s genuinely hospitable staff.